Project-MONAI/tutorials/generative/3d_ldm/README.md

 python3 train_autoencoder.py -c ./config/config_train_32g.json -e ./config/environment.json -g 1
 ```

-The training script also supports multi-gpu training.
-For example, if you are running the training script with eight 32G gpu, please run:
+The training script also enables multi-GPU training.
+For instance, if you are using eight 32G GPUs, you can run the training script with the following command:
 ```bash
 export NUM_GPUS_PER_NODE=8
 torchrun \